isaacs/node-glob/README.md

   This option may be either a string path or a `file://` URL object or string.

+- `concurrency` Limit simultaneous async directory reads to a positive integer greater than or equal to `8`.

+  When omitted, async walks use the same unconstrained traversal as before.
+When set, it only changes traversal rate, not the result set, and it works alongside `signal`.
+Values below `8`, `0`, negative numbers, and non-integers throw a `RangeError` because the walker's fan-out needs enough in-flight `readdir()` work to avoid starvation.
+Synchronous variants (`globSync()`, `globStreamSync()`, and `globIterateSync()`) throw a `TypeError` if `concurrency` is provided.

 - `root` A string path resolved against the `cwd` option, which is used as the starting point for absolute patterns that start